 - What does it cost?
 Every student at CAAM CDT receives a tuition subsidy of approximately $800-$1000 per year.
 Cost to the student averages $7-$9 per hour, which is highly competitive with other dance studios.

 - Do you offer scholarships?
-We are pleased to announce that, through the generous support of an Arts Learning Grant from the Metropolitan Regional Arts Council, we have funding for up to 20 students to attend our 2018 Summer Camp for free.
+We are pleased to announce that, through the generous support of an Arts Learning Grant from the Metropolitan Regional Arts Council, we have funding to support Fall tuition for up to 20 students entering grades 9-K who are eligible for or receiving free or reduced-fee school lunches (or similar).
 Please click here to learn more.
-These students will also receive free tuition to continue classes in the Fall, should they wish.

-Additionally, through the generous support of the Stanley and Marvel Chong Foundation, CAAM CDT is able to offer limited financial aid to some students.
+Additionally, through the generous support of the Stanley and Marvel Chong Foundation, CAAM CDT is able to offer limited financial aid to students not receiving reduced fee lunches.
 Calls for applications typically come out in February.